Home Cocktails Ordinary Drink New York Sour

 What is the origin of the New York Sour?

-The New York Sour is believed to have originated in the late 1800s, likely in New York City, as a variation of the classic whiskey sour.
-It gained popularity due to its unique presentation and the addition of red wine, which adds a visually appealing layer and enhances the flavor profile.
+The New York Sour is believed to have originated in the 1880s, with its roots in the classic whiskey sour.
+It gained popularity in New York City, where bartenders began to add a float of red wine on top, creating a visually striking and flavorful drink.

 Can I use different types of whiskey in a New York Sour?

 Yes, while blended whiskey is traditional, you can experiment with different types such as bourbon or rye whiskey.
-Each type will impart its own unique flavor characteristics, allowing you to customize the cocktail to your taste.
+Each type will impart its unique flavor profile, giving you a chance to customize the drink to your taste.

-Why is the red wine floated on top of the New York Sour?
+Why is red wine floated on top of the New York Sour?

 What type of red wine works best for a New York Sour?

-A dry red wine, such as a Cabernet Sauvignon or a Merlot, works best for a New York Sour.
-These wines complement the sweetness of the whiskey and the tartness of the lemon without overpowering the cocktail's overall flavor.
+A dry red wine, such as a Cabernet Sauvignon or a Merlot, is ideal for floating on top of a New York Sour.
+These wines complement the sweetness of the whiskey and the tartness of the lemon without overpowering the cocktail.

-How can I make a non-alcoholic version of the New York Sour?
+How can I adjust the sweetness of my New York Sour?

 You Might Also Like